urbit/developers.urbit.org/content/guides/core/hoon-school/O-subject.md

 We have some more tools available for managing deferred or chained computations, in addition to `=~` tissig and `=*` tistar:

 - [`=^` tisket](/reference/hoon/rune/tis#-tisket) is used to change a leg in the tail of the subject then evaluate against it.
-This is commonly used for events that need to be ordered in their resolution e.g. with a `%=` cenhep.
+This is commonly used for events that need to be ordered in their resolution e.g. with a `%=` centis.
 (Used in Gall agents frequently.)
 - [`=*` tistar](/reference/hoon/rune/tis#-tistar) defers an expression (rather like a macro).
 - [`;<` micgal](/reference/hoon/rune/mic#-micgal) sequences two computations, particularly for an asynchronous event like a remote system call.
 (Used in [threads](/reference/arvo/threads/overview).)
 - [`;~` micsig](/reference/hoon/rune/mic#-micsig) produces a pipeline, a way of piping the output of one gate into another in a chain.
 (This is particularly helpful when parsing text.)